 But LA deficiency is rare.
 It’s found in good quantities in both plant oils and animal fats.
 Too much, in fact.
 And when there’s too much LA in the diet, it gets converted to AA … and inflammation is the result.

 Ideally, if there were balance, LA would convert to GLA.

 Gamma-Linolenic Acid (GLA)

-GLA is considered essential.
-That means your dog must get GLA in his diet.
-LA converts to GLA but that isn’t dependable as I noted above.
+GLA is considered “conditionally essential.”
+That means your dog needs to get GLA in his diet.
+LA converts to GLA but that isn’t dependable as noted above.
 This conversion needs a specific enzyme, delta-6 desaturase (D6D).
 It also needs five nutrients.